zinh/zinh.github.io/_posts/2020-05-11-libuv-basic-usage.markdown

 libuv support various type of IO events, including:

-- File IO operations such as open/read/write files
+- File IO operations such as open/read/write file, pipe,...
 - Networking operations such as socket(TCP, UDP)

 File operation is just the same as normal synchronous version of libc.